Blogs & Websites

 • Optimole

-All these plugins will handle the lazy load images for you automatically.
+All these plugins will automatically handle the lazy load images for you.
 Each also comes with some excellent side features to lazy load images.

 Lazy Load by WP Rocket